Claude Code Sandbox: The Complete Guide to Sandboxing AI Agents in Production

 5. Qovery: Sandbox to Production (Full Lifecycle)

-Qovery provides sandboxed runtime environments for AI agents that run on your own Kubernetes infrastructure, with a governed path from sandbox to production.
+Qovery provides full-stack sandboxed environments for AI agents that run on your own Kubernetes infrastructure, with database seeding, E2E testing, and a governed path from sandbox to production.

 How it works: